UPSC Exam > UPSC Notes > Geology Optional Notes for UPSC > Evolutionary Trend in Equidae

 • The evolutionary journey of horses is well-documented due to the abundance of well-preserved fossil remains found in North America.

-• In contrast to other regions, North America boasts a nearly complete sedimentary sequence from the Eocene to the Recent, revealing a rich fossil record of horses.
+• North America boasts a nearly complete sedimentary sequence from the Eocene to the Recent, revealing a rich fossil record of horses.

-• Significant horse fossils have been discovered in Europe and Asia, although the completeness of the fossil record is not on par with that of North America.
+• Significant horse fossils have been discovered in Europe and Asia, although their completeness does not match that of North America.

 • Ongoing debates persist regarding the birthplace of horses, with some theories suggesting Europe and China as potential origins.